How Lynn Margulis rocked the boat and started a scientific revolution

 "The film bursts with footage of one of the most important biologists since Darwin...We have from Lynn, so vividly present in this film, an account of how evolutionary novelty emerges in the drama of cellular symbiosis.
 This is the drama of life's history and the narrative of its ongoing possibilities."

 Dr. Donna Haraway, Professor Emerita of the History of Consciousness and Feminist Studies, University of California - Santa Cruz

 The film is divided into ten essays.
-Each essay may be played individually.
-Play the 3-minute Introduction before playing any individual essay.
+Each essay may be played individually or you can play them in blocks.
+We suggest playing the 3-minute Introduction before playing an individual essay, or blocks.
 The 10 essays are:

-* How Lynn Margulis Cooerced me into Making this Film [7:23]
+* How Lynn Margulis Coerced me into Making this Film [7:23]

 * How Science Gave Us Permission to Exploit the Earth [10:28]

 * Lynn Margulis' Lifelong Quest [12:02]